Genji-Labs/.github/profile/README.md

 ## Contact Us

 Got questions?
 Want to collaborate?
-Drop us a line at [contact@genjilabs.com](mailto:oromapinc@gmail.com).
+Drop us a line at our email(mailto:oromapinc@gmail.com).
 We’d love to hear from you!